-- Sickness and Absences: Normal contract charges apply for non-attendance days due to illness and other absences, including absence due to COVID-19 illness. - Holidays and Breaks: The Center closes for all legal holidays and days as noted on the fiscal year calendar.
+- Sickness and Absences: Normal contract charges apply for non-attendance days due to illness and other absences, including absence due to COVID-19 illness. - Holidays and Breaks: The Center closes for all legal holidays and days as noted on the fiscal year calendar posted on July 1st.
 Pro-rated charges are applied to any weeks the WSU Children's Center is closed for three or more days in a (Monday through Friday) week.
 Weekly contract charges apply for all other days when the Center is closed due to holiday or professional development days. - Vacation Days: There is no allowance for family vacation days.
-All weeks are charged at the weekly rate. - Field Trips: The weekly account reflects occasional field trip charges such as transportation, entrance fees, additional staff costs, etc. Charges will be applied after the field trip or other event have occurred. - Holding Fee: Families may request to hold a spot for their child with Center Director approval for the following circumstances: - A child has an extended illness or family emergency requiring the absence of two or more weeks of care.
+All weeks are charged at the weekly rate. - Field Trips: The weekly account reflects occasional field trip charges such as transportation, entrance fees, additional staff costs, etc. Charges will be applied after the field trip or other event has occurred. - Holding Fee: Families may request to hold a spot for their child with Center director approval for the following circumstances: - A child has an extended illness or family emergency requiring the absence of two or more weeks of care.
 Tuition rates will be determined according to the individual emergency. - Families enrolled during the academic year but who elect to withdraw their child for the summer months are required to pay the published weekly tuition rate, to hold their spot during the summer months.
 Families are encouraged to enroll their child on a reduced schedule to maintain consistency for the child as full tuition payment is required for each family.
 Families who elect to withdraw their child for the summer will be placed on the wait list and risk losing a childcare spot in August.
-The summer schedule begins the Monday following commencement in May through the first WSU duty day in August. - Late Pick-up Fee: The WSU Children's center closes at 5:00 pm.
-Late pick-ups will result in a \$5.00 per 5-minute charge to the weekly charge unless prior arrangements gave been made with the director or your child's teacher. - School Age Program Variations During the School Year: School Age tuition is based on a per week charge.
+The summer schedule begins the Monday following commencement in May through the third week of August. - Late Pick-up Fee: The WSU Children's Center closes at 5:00 pm.
+A late fee of \$25.00 per time will be charged unless prior arrangements have been made with the director or your child's teacher.
+In addition, pick-ups after 5:00 pm will also result in a \$5.00 for every 5 minutes charge to your account to support the additional staff salary cost due to late pick-up. - School Age Program Variations During the School Year: School Age tuition is based on a per week charge.
 Contract charges apply for non-attendance days due to sickness and other absences such as doctor or dentist appointments.
-There are no substitutions for absences.
-After school care is provided from 2:30 pm 5:00 pm daily.
+There are no substitutions for absences. - After School Care: An after-school program is open to children kindergarten through 2nd grade.
+The program is available on days that elementary schools are in session between 2:30-5:00 pm, Childcare is not offered on No School Days.
+Children are welcome on No School Days between 2:30-5:00 pm. - Summer School Age: When staffing allows for a summer school age program to be offered it is available to children who have completed kindergarten.